openssbd/OpenSSBD/README.md

 # Synopsis

-**OpenSSBD** is the open-source version of SSBD [Systems Science of Biological Dynamics] (http://ssbd.qbic.riken.jp/) database engine.
+**OpenSSBD** is the open-source version of SSBD [Systems Science of Biological Dynamics] (http://ssbd.qbic.riken.jp/) database engine version 1.0.
+The latest SSBD version 3.0 will be released in early 2018.

 This open-source version is mainly created for biologists and others for storing and retrieving quantitative data of biological dynamics.

 [Systems Science of Biological Dynamics (SSBD)](http://ssbd.qbic.riken.jp/) database provides a rich set of resources for analyzing spatiotemporal dynamics of biologcial objects,